The Hyphen Is Disappearing, But We Still Need It

 One last use that is disappearing is with using hyphens with fully justified text.

-It is especially true for ebooks.
-But also in printed books, where left justification is becoming more common.
+This is especially true for ebooks, but it is also true for printed books, where left justification is becoming more common.

 We still need to use the hyphen to join words that create a combined meaning or that are linked grammatically.

-But if the meaning is totally clear without a hyphen, it is becoming more and more acceptable to drop the hyphen.
+But if the meaning is totally clear without a hyphen, it is becoming increasingly acceptable to drop the hyphen.

 I would argue that it’s correct to refer to a well-known actor.
 Yet, when used after the noun, an actor is well known.